ak28pujy/MW-CRG/README.md

 ```
 Set-ExecutionPolicy RemoteSigned
 ```
 3. You will probably be prompted for confirmation.
-Please accept and close the powershell.
+Please accept and close the PowerShell.
 4. Navigate to the directory where you downloaded the repository.
-5. Open a CMD, Bash, or Powershell window in the directory and enter:
+5. Right-click, select "Open in Terminal" and enter:
 ```
 python -m venv venv
 ```